jdswinbank/voevent-notes/docs/reading.rst

 ``observation`` is the obvious one: it's reporting the results of a particular observation. ``utility`` is informing the recipient about details of the observing system; for example, a change in configuration.
-Finally, ``prediction`` indicates that the author is indulding in a little fortune telling.
+Finally, ``prediction`` indicates that the author is indulging in a little fortune telling.

 IVORNs and identifiers